-A: Your physician or the next-of-kin should notify the Department of Neurobiology and Anatomy at the University of Utah School of Medicine, where we will arrange to pick up the body.
+A: Your physician or the next-of-kin should notify the Department of Neurobiology at the University of Utah School of Medicine, where we will arrange to pick up the body.
 If it is necessary for you to employ the services of a mortician (if the death occurs some distance from Salt Lake City), your survivors should notify the mortician and make your wishes know to him or her.
-They can then contact the Department of Neurobiology and Anatomy and work out the arrangements with them.
+They can then contact the Department of Neurobiology and work out the arrangements with them.

 Q: Must I notify an attorney to donate my body to medical science?